fabianegli/JPred-big-batch-submission/README.markdown

 * Log file gets crowded when the script is run many times from the same folder.

+# LICENSE

+The original work 'multibatch_jpredapi.pl' and the JPred output is licensed under [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0.html) while the FASTA files are derived from UniProt and are licensed with the [Creative Commons Attribution-NoDerivs](https://creativecommons.org/licenses/by-nd/3.0/) license.

 # Contribute

 Any comment and contribution is very welcome and pull requests will be accepted if they contribute to the intended functionality of the repository.